BalnerEli/Proyecto_Integrador/README.md

 How to use:
-The fist imput from user shpul be only 1, 2,3 or 4 When selecting 2.
-The season and the epidosde required should be 1 When selecting 3.
+The first input from user should be only 1, 2,3 or 4 When selecting 2.
+The season and the episode required should be 1 When selecting 3.
 1, 2 and 3 are the only options